 4. Does your medical school curriculum address the impact of climate change on the changing patterns of infectious diseases?

-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
-No, t his topic is not currently covered in either the core curriculum or elective coursework.
+- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.